d4ckard/txt-templ/Notes/spec.md

 may have optional whitespace characters on both sides.

 ### Examples
-Slightly different ways of setting a template's locale to german:
+Slightly different ways of setting a template's locale to German:

 ```
 locale : de-DE